 Actually, the reason for this is actually quite clear.
 We give up on a lot of students.
 Our high school dropout rate is something like 30 percent.
 If students can’t fit the one-size-fits-all methods of our education system, they get left behind.
 George W. Bush passed the “No Child Left Behind” law.
 Now we’re leaving more children behind than ever.
 The Republicans and Democrats keep beating on each other over education.
 Meanwhile, our kids are abandoning their educations because of clear disinterest in their well-being.

 That’s not to say that teachers are just purposely giving up.
 Teachers and educators of all sorts are being put in harder and harder situations all of the time.
 Remember, teachers are people, too.
 You think the kids get stressed out?
 Who wants to teach a room full of kids with no desire to learn?
 The schools don’t let teachers teach anymore.
-Obama says we need longer school days.
+Some people say we need longer school days (even Obama said this).
 No, we need those days to count and not waste the poor kids’ times.

 More and more, parents that have the means to do so are home-schooling their kids instead of relying on public school systems.
 Home-schooled kids tend to have a lot more enthusiasm for learning.
 Since they’re not dealing with a lot of the social pressures, they can devote more attention to not being picked on, and more time on study.